d2s/Documentation/_posts/2018-04-10-Changelog.md

 The apps are signed with my Apple ID developer certificate and [notarized](https://support.apple.com/en-us/HT202491) by Apple.

+## Version 5.5.6 rc

+Released 30 Oct 2018.

+The following is changed in the rc:
+- refactor batch tasks
+- and some minor bugfixes and tweaks (gui)

 ## Version 5.5.5

 Relased 22 Oct 2018.